Sndpred/EDA-DataCleaning/README.md

         Replaced blank entries with NULL.

-        Imputed missing industry values using self-joins on company.
+        Imputed missing industry values using self-joins on the company.

     4. Date Formatting